benblazak/ergodox-firmware/src/keyboard/ergodox/teensy-2-0.md

                     column3   PD2 +           + OC1A  LED1
                     column4   PD3 +           + PB4   column0
                     column1   PC6 +           + PD7   column5
-                    column2   PC7 +-o-o-o-o-o-o
+                    column2   PC7 +-o-o-o-o-o-+ PD6   onboardLED

 * notes:
   * SCL and SDA: Need external pull-up resistors.
 Sometimes the Teensy internal pull-ups are enough (see datasheet section 20.5.1), but i think for this project we'll want external ones.
+The general recommendation for 400kHz I&sup2;C seems to be 2.2kΩ.

 ## Notes about Registers